cchen95/pintOS/doc/project1.md

     * Only currently running thread’s `recent_cpu` changes every 4th tick so no need to recalculate all threads’ priorities (only check all every second when `load_avg` changes - more efficient than recalculating everything every 4th tick), `load_avg` changes whenever a thread becomes ready
   * `recent_cpu` for every thread is calculated every second with formula, and incremented by 1 for the running thread every timer interrupt (on `thread_tick()`)
     * To check every second: `timer_ticks() % TIMER_FREQ == 0`
   * Calculate system `load_avg` (running or ready to run threads) first with `thread_get_load_avg()`, then calculate `recent_cpu` for each thread, then calculate priority.
-Reassign threads to their new priority queues after calculation using list_insert_ordered
+Reassign threads to their new priority queues after calculation using `list_insert_ordered()`
     * We can access ready/running threads with list `ready_list`, and our current thread if it’s not the idle thread

-2) Running threads
+2) Running threads on shared resources
   * If the current thread is finished running before priorities change, exit
   * If the thread doesn’t finish running, yield the thread, which will put it back on the ready list until its priority is high again.

 #### Synchronization

-**Shared resources**
+###### Shared resources

 * Array of ready queues for MLFQS (`ready_queues`)
 * System load average `load_avg`
 * `struct thread` fields: `nice`, `recent_cpu`

-**Strategy for preventing race conditions**
+###### Strategy for preventing race conditions

 MLFQS: because Pintos is a uniprocessor system, an operation is atomic if the timer interrupts are disabled.
 Hence, we do not have to worry about race conditions if we disable interrupts whenever we are modifying a shared resource (just have to be careful not to disable interrupts excessively).

 #### Rationale

-**Alternatives**
+###### Alternatives

 We thought about using 1 list instead of 64 lists of different priorities.
-Using 1 list would use less space, but since we have to constantly upgrade and downgrade priorities, we would have to do comparison-based sorting which could run in O(n^2), as opposed to constant time array accesses and queue operations.
+Using 1 list would use less space, but since we have to constantly upgrade and downgrade priorities, we would have to do comparison-based sorting which could run in O(n<sup>2</sup>), as opposed to constant time array accesses and queue operations.

+The bulk of the MLFQS algorithm is based off of mathematical calculations, so we have to take the order of calculations into consideration to avoid overflow

-**Space and time complexity**
+###### Space and time complexity

 Space of O(64n) = O(n) where n is the length of the longest queue.
 We can access elements of the array in constant time O(1), and remove and add elements from the queue in O(1).

 ### Additional Questions

-1)
+1) If there are 3 threads with priorities H, M, L and if run by just base priorities then they are run in the order of H->M->L. However, if the thread is waiting on locks, then the priorities of M and L both need to be bumped up to H, which changes the order.
+Anything that has a changed order of execution due to donations (or nested/multiple donations) will expose the bug. **Sample test**:
+  * 3 threads with H, M, L priorities and M holds lock H wants and L holds lock M wants.
+H wants to write file A, M wants to read file A, and L also wants to write file A (with different content than H).
+  * Expected output: File A has H’s content because H will be the last to run and M reads content written by L since it runs after L runs.
+  * Actual output: File A will have contents L wrote and M will have read the contents H wrote.

-2)
+2) MLFQS scheduler

 timer ticks | R(A) | R(B) | R(C) | P(A) | P(B) | P(C) | thread to run
 ------------|------|------|------|------|------|------|---------